ganrad/aks-aspnet-sqldb-rest/README.md

 1. Update the Azure SQL Server database connection string value in the **appsettings.json** file.

     The attribute **SqlServerDb** holds the database connection string and should point to the Azure SQL Server database instance which we provisioned in Section [A].
 You should have saved the SQL Server connection string value in a file.

-Refer to the comands below.
+    Refer to the comands below to edit the SQL Server database *Connection string*...
     ```
     # Switch to the source code directory.
 This is the directory where you cloned this GitHub repository.
     $ cd git-repos/aks-aspnet-sqldb-rest